OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

 To setup your dev environment please follow these instructions:

-**Step 1** - Get solution from Github.
-See 4.14.1 Source control and pull the OS2IoT-docker, OS2IoT-backend, and OS2IoT-frontend.
+**Step 1** - Get the solution from Github.
+See section 4.14.1 Source control and pull the OS2IoT-docker, OS2IoT-backend, and OS2IoT-frontend.

 **Step 2 -** Install typescript and angular globally on your computer .